Updated: 6 days ago

 How can you prepare the night before?
 Can you make breakfast or set out your work clothes?

-Can your partner lend a hand with any aspect of your family morning routine?
+Can your partner lend a hand with any aspect of your family's morning routine?

-Evaluate not only how you can make changes, but how other people in your life might be able to support your new routine.
+Evaluate not only how you can make changes but how other people in your life might be able to support your new routine.
+If you're more kind in how you show up to yourself and others, you'll likely find those in your life who want to help support you on your morning meditation journey.

 Why are you starting this new practice?